momothepikachu/Contact-book-ReactJS/README.md

  ## Contacts with React.js

+A React app that allows you to search, filter, delete and add new contact cards.

  - Used React to create and render Contact Cards
  - Converted manual element creation to JSX, used create-react-app to scaffold this project
  - Passed data into components, created functional components